samereberlin/LibroJS/README.md

 ## Dynamic page creation:
-If we need to create another page after application startup, or dynamically during execution (on run-time), we can use _WebApp.createPage('pageId', 'extraClass', 'insertBeforeId', 'pageContent')_ public API, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex03.0_createPage.html#firstPage" target="_blank">live preview</a>):
+If we need to create another page after application startup, or dynamically during execution (on run-time), we can use _WebApp.createPage('pageId', 'tagName', 'extraClass', 'insertBeforeId', 'pageContent')_ public API, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex03.0_createPage.html#firstPage" target="_blank">live preview</a>):

 ```html
 <div class="page" id="firstPage">